NSCA CPT Study Guide

 During all movements, there is a sticking point.
 This is the point in the movement where the exercise is most difficult.
 This point happens right after the transition in the movement.

-We inhale when doing the lowering motion, and then breathe out for the harder part of the motion which is most of the time raising the bar.
+We inhale when making the lowering motion and then breathe out for the harder part of the motion, which is most of the time raising the bar.

 Valsalva Maneuver